Houses and flats

 - home improvements to a domestic property on the Isle of Man

-You don’t need to charge VAT for construction work on certain other types of building.
+You do not need to charge VAT for construction work on certain other types of building.